 National Bird: African Fish Eagle

-Kamuzu International Airport (KIA) in Lilongwe is the closest airport to Blue Zebra Island Lodge: 1.5 to 2 hours drive.
+Kamuzu International Airport (KIA) in Lilongwe is the closest airport to Blue Zebra Island Lodge: 2 hours drive.
 Work on 3 hours from your landing time to boat transfer time, allowing additional time to clear customs and stop for snacks along the way.
 Try to book an early arrival to ensure you can get to Blue Zebra on the same day as we do not operate boat transfers after dark.
 Find out more about airlines to use and the best routes for road travel.

 A visa is required for most nationalities to enter Malawi, but many African countries, a few international countries and some Diplomats are exempt (view countries visa exempted).
 Ensure that you have taken the necessary steps to obtain a visa for Malawi and transit countries is required.
 You must have a valid passport which does not expire within 6 months of your departure date from Malawi, with at least 2 blank pages.

 Visa fees: Transit Visa US$50 (valid for 7 days) / Single entry US$75 (valid for 3 months, but must be extended for the additional 60 days at additional cost) / Multiple entry 6 months US$150 / Multiple entry 12 months US$250.
+Note these prices are subject to change.

 There are ATMs, Banks/Bureaux de Change at the airport to obtain local currency.
 Major currencies are accepted at exchange desks (including US$, Euro, GBP, ZAR).
 US$ is widely accepted in Malawi but should generally be no smaller that $5 and of 2009+ series.
 Cards can be used at most lodges but you will need cash for your arrival visa; shopping at local markets/curios stores; visiting other remote locations.